 Quality of work can improve with less manual tasks, which can actually improve employee experience and enrich company culture.
 This is a benefit outside of simple cost saving that can come with a well implemented RPA solution.

-Sign up for an Automation Anywhere webinar to hear how RPA is changing business for the better.
 However big the business or department, the introduction of RPA creates opportunities for workers, but if left uniformed, or ill-considered, those workers will fear and react negatively to RPA, so whatever the business plan, addressing the needs of the staff should be an equal priority for the business.